 If your child must go out in rain or snow, cover the cast with waterproof clothing or plastic.

 Use a hair dryer turned to the “cool” setting to dry a cast that has become wet.
-Call your child’s doctor if the cast has not dried within 24 hours.
+Call your child’s healthcare provider if the cast has not dried within 24 hours.

 Don’t allow your child to stick things in the cast, even to scratch his or her skin.
 Objects put in the cast may get stuck or your child’s skin may be cut and become infected.
 If your child’s skin itches, try blowing air into the cast with a hair dryer turned to the “cool” setting.